fcambus/logswan/README.md

 	cmake ..
 	make

-Logswan has been sucessfully built and tested on OpenBSD, NetBSD, FreeBSD, Mac OS X, and Linux with both Clang and GCC.
+Logswan has been successfully built and tested on OpenBSD, NetBSD, FreeBSD, Mac OS X, and Linux with both Clang and GCC.

 ## Packages